 5. Don’t Snack

 Constantly eating food throughout the day not only gives your digestive system little chance to rest, it also impedes the remineralization process of your teeth.
 Plus, when we snack, we tend to reach for carb-rich foods for that quick spike of energy.
 The problem is, snacking on carbs provides a constant supply of food for oral bacteria.
-It also causes these well-fed bacteria to produce a constant supply of lactic acid which prevents your saliva from remineralizing teeth.
+It also causes these well-fed bacteria to produce a constant supply of phytic acid which prevents your saliva from remineralizing teeth.

 If you have to snack, make sure to rinse your mouth thoroughly with water afterwards.

 6. Eliminate Refined Sugar and Grains from Your Diet